Benefiting from over 30 years’ experience, Fitzwilliam Institute’s Online Diploma in Public Relations for the Fashion Industry course features:

 Situation Analysis, Research, Objectives, Publics, Implementation, Budgets and Timetables, Evaluation.
 Planning and Managing a Public Relations Campaign.

-Corporate, Consumer, Business to Business, Voluntary Sector.
-Financial PR, including Communicating Financial Performance, PR during Mergers, Takeovers, Share Offerings, Shareholder Communications.
+Corporate, Consumer, Business to Business, Voluntary Sector, PR during Mergers, Takeovers, Share Offerings, Shareholder Communications.
 PR's role in the Annual Report and Accounts.

 Principle Ethical Codes which underpin the Practice of Public Relations.
 Legal Issues in PR - Copyright, Libel, Slander, Freedom of Information.